getreu/tp-note/docs/source/tp-note--manpage.md

     "20200306-Introduction to bookkeeping--Note.txt"

-Note: the sort-tag '`20200306`' has not changed.
+Note: the sort tag '`20200306-`' has not changed.
 The filename synchronization mechanism by default never does.
 (See below for more details about filename synchronization).